racktivity/ext-lfw/docs/alkiradocs/Macros/MacroGoogleMaps.md

 #Google Maps Macro

-This macro displays a Google map on the page.
+The `googlemaps` macro displays a Google map on the page.

 ##Parameters